VishalBalajiSivaraman/electronicscalc/README.md

 # Electronics-calc
-this is a package  houses various steps/templates which can be used to calculate values for problems involving desighn of circuits , verification of circuits and so on
+This is the package that houses various functions which can be used to calculate values for problems involving circuit desighn , value of the components which are needed to construct the circuit and so on

 ### Developed by: